WilliamZhang20/matmul/README.md

 - [Memory Prefetching](#memory-prefetching)
 - [Sources](#sources)

-Key compiler flags used: `-O3 -march=native -mno-avx512f -fopenmp`
+Key compiler flags used:
+`-O3 -march=native -mno-avx512f -fopenmp`

 In which:
- - O3 applies maximum aggressive compiler optimization, which includes reordering instructions, vectorization, and loop unrolling.
+ - `-O3` applies maximum aggressive compiler optimization, which includes reordering instructions, vectorization, and loop unrolling.
- - march=native applies machine-specific optimization - which may give it a boost compared to instructions for generic machine cache/register file sizes.
+ - `march=native` applies machine-specific optimization - which may give it a boost compared to instructions for generic machine cache/register file sizes.
- - `mno-avx512f` disables ultra wide 512-bit AVX vector instructions - to ensure that we remain in the domain of only AVX2, since AVX512 is power hungry.
+ - `mno-avx512f` disables ultra wide 512-bit AVX vector instructions - to ensure that we remain in the domain of only 256-bit wide AVX2, since AVX512 is generally very exothermic.
-- fopenmp enables the use of OpenMP (Open Multiprocessing) library handling at compile time.
+- `-fopenmp` enables the use of OpenMP (Open Multiprocessing) library handling at compile time.

-## Mathematical Definitions
+## Mathematical Definitions:

 The program multiplies two matrices: an M x K matrix A, and a K x N matrix B. The result matrix C is M x N.

-The general standard formula for one element of C is $$C_{ij} = \sum_{k=1}^{n} A_{ik} B_{kj}$$
+The general standard formula for <u>one element of C</u> is $$ C_{ij} = \sum_{k=1}^{n} A_{ik} B_{kj} $$

-Here we will treat matrix multiplication for the entire matrix C as a sum of outer products, which will be:
+Here we will treat matrix multiplication for the <u>entire matrix C</u> as a sum of outer products, which will be:

 $$ C = \sum_{k=1}^{n} a_k \otimes b_k^T $$